Documentation style tools#

 docformatter -r -i --wrap-summaries <length> --wrap-descriptions <length> src

-Doctest is a module from the Python standard library, which means it is
+The doctest tool is a module from the Python standard library, which means it is

 included by default with your Python installation.
 It is used for checking the